stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
-> - We add a `unconfirmed_email` to the `users_table` so that we have a place to store the email a user is trying to use after their account has been confirmed with their original email.
+> - We add an `unconfirmed_email` column to the `users_table` so that we have a place to store the email a user is trying to use after their account has been confirmed with their original email.
 > - We add `attr_accessor :current_password` so that we'll be able to use `f.password_field :current_password` in the user form (which doesn't exist yet).
 This will allow us to require the user to submit their current password before they can update their account.
 > - We ensure to format the `unconfirmed_email` before saving to the database.
 This ensures all data is saved consistently.
 > - We add validations to the `unconfirmed_email` column ensuring it's a valid email address and that it's not currently in use.